 In most cases, first-time offenders are sentenced to at least five years in prison, but if you have a prior conviction, it may result in life in prison.
 With drug trafficking charges, it is not possible for a defendant to enter a diversion program to avoid a conviction.
 Because of this, it is vital that you work with a knowledgeable attorney who can fight to have your charges reduced or dismissed altogether.

 Beating drug trafficking charges will come down to the specifics of your case and the nature of your arrest.
 The prosecution must show that you had knowledge of the drugs in your possession, that you were not authorized to transport drugs (such as if you were a veterinarian or pharmacist), that you transported the drugs a significant distance, and that the quantity of drugs in your possession suggested you would be selling them.
-Based on this, jD LAW can launch a variety of defenses, including:
+Based on this, jD Law Criminal Defense Attorneys can launch a variety of defenses, including:

 - You were not aware that you were transporting a controlled substance.

 - The drugs in your possession were for personal use.

 - You had a legal right to transport the drugs.

 - The police performed an illegal search and seizure.